What is flu?

 - Surfaces and items inside the house should be cleaned regularly with bleach-based household cleaners

 The flu is responsible for 200-500 deaths each year in Ireland.
-In a severe season it can cause up to 1,000 deaths.
+In a severe season it may cause up to 1,000 deaths.

-- Flu can cause serious complications such as pneumonia, especially in those aged 65 and older, children under 4 years of age, those with long-term medical conditions and pregnant women
+- Flu can cause serious complications such as pneumonia, especially in those aged 65 and older, pregnant women and children and adults with long-term medical conditions

 - An increase in flu cases leads to an increase in heart attacks and strokes